emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 # Methods for Generating Echo Option Values {#echo-state}

 The content and structure of the Echo option value are implementation specific and determined by the server.
-Use of one of the mechanisms outlined in this section is RECOMMENDED.
+Two simple mechanisms are outlined in this section, the first is RECOMMENDED in general, and the second is RECOMMENDED in case the Echo option is encrypted between the client and the server.

 Different mechanisms have different tradeoffs between the size of the Echo option value, the amount of server state, the amount of computation, and the security properties offered.
 A server MAY use different methods and security levels for different uses cases (client aliveness, request freshness, state synchronization, network address reachability, etc.).

 1\.
 List of Cached Random Values and Timestamps.
-An alternative method is to construct the Echo option value as a (pseudo-)random byte string.
+The Echo option value is a (pseudo-)random byte string.
 The server caches a list containing the random byte strings and their transmission times.
 Assuming 64-bit random values and 32-bit timestamps, the size of the Echo option value is 8 bytes and the amount of server state is 12n bytes, where n is the number of active Echo Option values.
 If the server loses time continuity, e.g. due to reboot, the entries in the old list MUST be deleted.

 ~~~~~~~~~~
       Echo option value: random value r
       Server State: random value r, timestamp t0
 ~~~~~~~~~~

 2\.
 Integrity Protected Timestamp.
-One method is to construct the Echo option value as an integrity protected timestamp.
+The Echo option value is an integrity protected timestamp.
 The timestamp can have different resolution and range.
 A 32-bit timestamp can e.g. give a resolution of 1 second with a range of 136 years.
 The (pseudo-)random secret key is generated by the server and not shared with any other party.
 The use of truncated HMAC-SHA-256 is RECOMMENDED.
 With a 32-bit timestamp and a 64-bit MAC, the size of the Echo option value is 12 bytes and the Server state is small and constant.
 If the server loses time continuity, e.g. due to reboot, the old key MUST be deleted and replaced by a new random secret key.
 Note that the privacy considerations in {{priv-cons}} may apply to the timestamp.
 A server MAY want to encrypt its timestamps, and, depending on the choice of encryption algorithms, this may require a nonce to be included in the Echo option value.

 ~~~~~~~~~~
       Echo option value: timestamp t0, MAC(k, t0)
       Server State: secret key k
 ~~~~~~~~~~

+Other mechanisms complying with the security and privacy considerations may be used.
+The use of encrypted timestamps in the Echo option typically requires an IV to be included in the Echo option value, which adds overhead and makes the specification of such a mechanims slightly more complicated than the two mechanisms specified here.

 # Request-Tag Message Size Impact